 Developing novel methodologies and tools for building resilience into critical infrastructure systems

 Cranfield University is helping to run the network.
 Our role will be to identify key contacts interested in participating; this includes Government, universities, industries, research organisations, local community and national trusts.
-In addition to this we will be organising workshops, developing questionnaires, gathering feedback and reporting to the Natural Environment Research Council (NERC).
+In addition to this we will be organising workshops, developing questionnaires, gathering feedback and reporting to the Engineering and Physical Sciences Research Council (EPSRC).

 Impact and importance of BRIM